Mike Flewitt, Chief Executive Officer, McLaren Automotive

 About McLaren Automotive:

-McLaren Automotive is a creator of luxury, high-performance sportscars and supercars.
+McLaren Automotive is a creator of luxury, high-performance supercars.

 Every vehicle is hand-assembled at the McLaren Production Centre (MPC) in Woking, Surrey, England.

-The company has three defined product families: Sports Series, Super Series and Ultimate Series which are retailed through over 80 retailers in 30 markets around the world.
+The company’s product portfolio of GT, Supercar, Motorsport and Ultimate models are retailed through over 85 retailers in more than 32 markets around the world.

-Announced in 2016, the company’s Track22 business plan will see the company invest £1billion in research and development to deliver 15 new cars or derivatives by the end of 2022, of which at least half will be hybrids.
+Announced at Goodwood Festival of Speed in 2018, the company’s Track25 business plan will see it invest £1.2billion in research and development to deliver 18 new cars or derivatives by the end of 2025.

-To support the development, engineering and manufacture of its range of innovative sportscars and supercars, McLaren Automotive partners with world leading companies to provide specialist expertise and technology.
-These include AkzoNobel, Kenwood, Pirelli and Richard Mille.
+To support the development, engineering and manufacture of its range of innovative sportscars and supercars, McLaren Automotive partners with world leading companies to provide specialist expertise, technology and

-The McLaren Group is a global leader in luxury high performance and technology and comprises three principal businesses: Automotive, Racing and Applied Technologies.
+The McLaren Group is a global leader in luxury automotive and technology and comprises three businesses: Automotive, Racing and Applied.

 Vice President, Communications & PR | McLaren North America